 You can bet on the NFL point spreads in many ways, be it for the game, by the quarter, or by the half.
 An NFL point spread looks something like this:

-+ Atlanta Falcons +6½ -110
++ Falcons logo Atlanta Falcons +6½ -110

-+ Tampa Bay Buccaneers -6½ -110
++ Buccaneers logo Tampa Bay Buccaneers -6½ -110

-In this example, the Tampa Bay Buccaneers are handicapped by -6½ points, so these are deducted from their final score.
+In this example, the Tampa Bay Buccaneers are handicapped by -6½ points, so these are deducted from their final NFL score.
 On the other hand, the Atlanta Falcons are given an additional +6½ points.

-The Buccaneers defeat the Falcons 33-27.
+The Buccaneers defeated the Falcons 33-27.
 Going by the spread, the Falcons +6½ is the winning bet as 27 + 6½ equals 33½, which beats the Buccaneers’ 33 points.
 If you bet on the Bucs, 33 – 6½ equals 26½, it would lose to the Falcons’ 27 points.

 In some cases, we have whole numbers for the point spread, such as this:

-+ Denver Broncos +3
++Broncos logo Denver Broncos +3

-+ Seattle Seahawks -3
++ Seahawks logo Seattle Seahawks -3

 In this hypothetical game, the Seahawks defeat the Broncos 37-34.
 The bet will be considered a “push” or a tie, meaning there is no winner, as the result is the same as the spread of “3”.
 Wagers will be returned to the bettors.